US House panel votes to hold Steve Bannon in contempt | DW | 20.10.2021

 If convicted, Bannon would face up to a year in prison, but more likely a fine.

-Liz Cheney, one of just two Republicans on the committee, said, "it appears that Mr. Bannon had substantial advance knowledge" of the Capitol riot.
+Liz Cheney, one of the two Republicans on the committee, said, "it appears that Mr. Bannon had substantial advance knowledge" of the Capitol riot.
+She also stressed that "Mr Bannon has no legal right to ignore the committee's lawful subpoena."

 "Mr. Bannon's and Mr. Trump's privilege arguments do appear to reveal one thing, however: They suggest that President Trump was personally involved in the planning and execution of January 6th.
 And we will get to the bottom of that."